The compressed word problem in relatively hyperbolic groups: Relatively hyperbolic groups

 \begin{proposition} \cite[Lemma 5.3, Theorems 7.6, 7.7]{AC} Let $G$ be a finitely generated group, hyperbolic with respect to a family of subgroups $\{H_i\}_{i \in \Omega}$, and let $\Sigma'$ be a finite generating set of $G$.

-Then there exist $\lambda \ge 1$, $c \ge 0$ and a finite subset $\cH'$ of $\cH$ such that, for every finite, ordered generating set $\Sigma$ of $G$ with $\Sigma' \cup \cH' \subseteq \Sigma \subseteq \Sigma' \cup \cH$ for which each $H_i$ has a geodesic biautomatic structure over $\Sigma \cap H_i$, we have: \begin{mylist} \item[(i)] $G$ has a geodesic biautomatic structure over $\Sigma$ which is a shortlex structure if the structures on $H_i$ are shortlex; \item[(ii)] there exists a finite set $\Phi$ of non-geodesic words over $\Sigma$ such that, for each word $w \in \Sigma^*$ with no parabolic shortenings and no subwords in $\Phi$, the word $\widehat{w} \in (\Sigma \cup \cH)^*$ is a $(\lambda,c)$--quasigeodesic without vertex backtracking. \end{mylist} \end{proposition}
+Then there exist $\lambda \ge 1$, $c \ge 0$ and a finite subset $\cH'$ of $\cH$ such that, for every finite, ordered generating set $\Sigma$ of $G$ with $\Sigma' \cup \cH' \subseteq \Sigma \subseteq \Sigma' \cup \cH$ for which each $H_i$ has a geodesic biautomatic structure over $\Sigma \cap H_i$, we have: \begin{mylist} \item[(i)] $G$ has a geodesic biautomatic structure over $\Sigma$ which is a shortlex structure if the structures on $H_i$ are shortlex; \item[(ii)] there exists a finite set $\Phi$ of non-geodesic words over $\Sigma$ such that, for each word $w \in \Sigma^*$ with no parabolic shortenings and no subwords in $\Phi$, the word $\hat{w} \in (\Sigma \cup \cH)^*$ is a $(\lambda,c)$--quasigeodesic without vertex backtracking. \end{mylist} \end{proposition}

-For the remainder of this paper, given a relatively hyperbolic group $G$ and its finite generating set $\Sigma$, we shall say that $(G,\Sigma)$ is {\em suitable for parabolic geodesic biautomaticity} if each parabolic subgroup $H_i$ has a geodesic biautomatic structure over $\Sigma \cap H_i$ and if there exist $\lambda$ and $c$ such that the conclusions (i) and (ii) of Proposition \ref{prop:genset} hold for $G$ and $\Sigma$.
+For the remainder of this paper, given a relatively hyperbolic group $G$ and its finite generating set $\Sigma$, we shall say that $(G,\Sigma)$ is {\em suitable for parabolic geodesic biautomaticity} if \begin{mylist} \item[(i)] $H_i \cap H_j = \{1\}$ for all $i \ne j$; \item[(ii)] each parabolic subgroup $H_i$ has a geodesic biautomatic structure over $\Sigma \cap H_i$, and there exist $\lambda$ and $c$ such that the conclusions (i) and (ii) of Proposition \ref{prop:genset} hold for $G$ and $\Sigma$. \end{mylist}

+So this applies in particular when the parabolic subgroups $H_i$ are free abelian, as in the hypothesis of our main result.

+We are now in a position to state and prove a corollary to the above proposition.

 \begin{corollary} Let $(G,\Sigma)$ be relatively hyperbolic and suitable for parabolic geodesic biautomaticity.
 If $w \in \Sigma^*$ is a geodesic word that represents an element of $H_i$ for some $i$, then $w \in (\Sigma \cap H_i)^*$.
 In particular, we have $H_i = \langle \Sigma \cap H_i \rangle$ for each $i$. \end{corollary} \begin{proof} Since $w$ is geodesic, it cannot contain subwords in $\Phi$ or have parabolic shortenings.
-The fact that $\widehat{w}$ is without vertex backtracking implies that $|\widehat{w}|=1$ and hence that $w$ is a word over $\Sigma \cap H_i$.
+The fact that $\hat{w}$ is without vertex backtracking implies that $|\hat{w}|=1$ and hence that $w$ is a word over $\Sigma \cap H_i$.
 Since every element of $H_i$ can be represented by some geodesic word $w$, $H_i$ is generated by $\Sigma \cap H_i$. \end{proof}